Oh No! Santa’s sleigh has broken down and he needs to cross a river.

 Whether an object sinks or floats depends on its density.

 Density is how tightly packed the material inside an object is.
 Heavy objects do not always sink.
-For example, ships are very heavy but not very dense so they float.
+For example, ships are heavy but not very dense, so they float.

 Extension Ideas

-Can you build a bigger boat that will hold a Santa or reindeer figure?
+Try to build a bigger boat that will hold a Santa or reindeer figure.

-Can you build a boat using 4 different materials, one of which you know sinks?
+Can you build a boat using four different materials, one of which you know sinks?

 Make a Mini Science Kit